-ialci, a dynamic and informative international union of lawyers
+ialci, a dynamic and informative international union and network of lawyers

-ialci is an international unions of lawyers that publishes important news relevant to the creative industries and entertainment community.
-These news are sometimes proprietary to the international union of lawyers ialci, or are sometimes part of the know-how created by its members.
+ialci is an international union and network of lawyers that publishes important news relevant to the creative industries and entertainment community.
+These news are sometimes proprietary to the international union and network of lawyers ialci, or are sometimes part of the know-how created by its members.

-This international union of lawyers also organises many events, such as seminars, google hangouts, webinars, TV appearances, networking events, symposiums, which are also relevant to the creative industries and entertainment sector.
+This international union and network of lawyers also organises many events, such as seminars, google hangouts, webinars, TV appearances, networking events, symposiums, which are also relevant to the creative industries and entertainment sector.